Discover world-class courses & immerse yourself in the joyous culture

-From high-calibre resorts to budget-friendly hotels, there is a wide range of accommodation to choose from in Ireland.
+From high-caliber resorts to budget-friendly hotels, there is a wide range of accommodations to choose from in Ireland.
 For a taste of true luxury, we recommend Fota Island, Dromoland Castle and Mount Juliet Estate.
 Each resort offers outstanding hospitality and service alongside fantastic golf courses.

-For those looking to play at the fantastic Portmarnock Links, Druids Glen, or The Island Golf Club in Dublin, yet still remain close to the bright lights of the city, Dublin boasts several fantastic city-centre hotels including the four-star Hilton and The Gresham Hotel.
+For those looking to play at the fantastic Portmarnock Links, Druids Glen, or The Island Golf Club, yet still remain close to the bright lights of the city, Dublin boasts several fantastic city-centre hotels including the four-star Hilton and The Gresham Hotel.

 Golf travel tips for Ireland

 Best months for golfing weather:

 Most popular months:

 Our experts recommend: